patin-osu/patin-osu/README.md

 # 😂 Fun fact about me

 1. I hate cockroaches (Anyone hates that thing so I guess)
-2. I was scared about the computer gonna exploding when I re-build my PC
+2. I was scared about the computer gonna explode when I re-build my PC

 # 💘 YouTuber that I like to watch